stjude/RNAIndel/README.md

 ```

 ### Set up
 Run the first-time-only command.
-Takes a few minutes to complete.<br />
+Takes 5 to 10 minutes to complete.<br />
 NOTE: not required to run the docker image.
 ```
 > rnaindel SetUp -d data_dir